 As a general rule, the invalidity of an agreement is not caused by the employee changing their mind after concluding the agreement.
 An agreement is usually valid, if the matter has been discussed several times before concluding the agreement or if the employee has been given enough time at their request to consider the matter before signing the agreement.

 When concluding an agreement on ending an employment relationship, it should be taken into account that it also affects the right to receive unemployment allowance.
-Usually unemployment allowance is paid after a waiting period of seven days.
+Usually unemployment allowance is paid after a waiting period of five days.
 If the employee has terminated the employment relationship or caused the termination of the employment relationship through his/her own actions, he/she is not entitled to receive daily allowance for a period of 90 days.
 Concluding an agreement on the ending of an employment relationship is interpreted so that the employee has caused the termination of the employment relationship.
 If the agreement includes additional compensation for the termination of the employment relationship (e.g. golden handshake), the compensation shall be matched over the period for which there is no right to daily allowance.

 Fixed-term employment contracts are terminated without giving notice at the end of the fixed period or on completion of the agreed work.
 If the date of the termination of the employment contract is only known by the employer, the employer shall inform the employee of the termination of the employment contract without delay as soon as it learns the date concerned.
 An employment contract concluded for longer than five years may, when five years have elapsed from the conclusion of the contract, be terminated on the same grounds and using the same procedure as an employment contract concluded for an indefinite period.